sakos95/liquify/README.md

 ![Live charts](./live-charts.gif)

+Liquify: fast, multi-threaded visualization of stream data with ChartJS & Angular.

-The aim of Liquify is to provide a fast, customizable and easy to use charting library.
+The aim of Liquify is to provide a fast, customizable and easy way to use the ChartJS library to show and update many charts that consume stream data from web socket.
+Liquify may display and update 50 to 100 charts with enjoyable frame rates.
+See performance measurements below.

 Liquify is built as an Angular library, that has two main parts: the liquify component, that provides the API of the library, and the webworker, that draws the chart.

 # System requirements
 The library supports the Angular applications, and it requires the installation of the ai/offscreen-canvas library.
 In order to display the charts, the webpage needs to be opened in a web browser, that supports the webworker and offscreen-canvas technologies and getting the 2D rendering context of the offscreen-canvas.